mozilla/treeherder/docs/seta.md

 ```

 Sometimes, before you can adjust priorities of the jobs, you need to make sure they make it into the JobPriority table.
-In order to do so we need to:

-- Make sure the scheduling changes have made it into mozilla-inbound

-  - SETA uses mozilla-inbound as a reference for jobs for all trunk trees

-- Update the job priority table from the shell:
+In order to do so we need to update the job priority table from the shell:

   Open the Python shell using `./manage.py shell`, then enter: